isomerpages/moe-aps/_partnerships/ST Engineering.md

 ST Engineering is a global technology, defence and engineering group with a diverse portfolio of businesses across the aerospace, smart city, defence and public security segments.
 The Group harnesses technology and innovation to solve real-world problems, enabling a more secure and sustainable world.

-Since 2013, ST Engineering has been supporting APS Industry Experiential Programme (IEP), a two-week attachment for students to gain industry knowledge.
+Since 2013, ST Engineering has been supporting APS Industry Experiential Programme (IEP), an attachment programme for students to gain industry knowledge.
 IEP is a significant platform that provides learning opportunity and prepares students to be work ready.

 ![](/images/ST%20Engineering/stengineering1.jpg)